mt7180/prefect-pulumi-data-orchestration/README.md

 ### The GitHub Actions
 We are using Github Actions for our example project to automatically set-up the AWS infrastructure, create a Prefect work pool and a webhook, and deploy the flow to it with a Deployment trigger assigned.
 Finally, the GitHub Action will fire a test event to the automation to see everything in action.
 You will need to pass in your preferred aws region and the aws_credential_block_id.
 You can get the id by executing `prefect blocks ls` in your terminal.

-So in fact, once everything is configured (Prerequisits!), everything is set-up with one click in GitHub.
+So in fact, once everything is configured (prerequisites!), you can set up the deployment with one click in GitHub.

 ![run github action](./images/run_gh_action.png)
 ->